NYFC Direct Scholarships

 Up to five students will be selected for this scholarship and will receive up to $5,000 based on academic merit and financial need.

-Announcement: Unfortunately, we are no longer able to offer funding to youth who are aged-out of care and not in school, in care and not in school, and in care and in school.
-The only youth we are able to fund are those who are aged-out and in school.
+Announcement: Unfortunately, we are no longer able to offer funding to youth who are in care and not in school, and in care and in school.
+The only youth we are able to fund are those who are aged-out and in school and aged-out and not in school.
 We apologize for the inconvenience and hope to reopen applications as soon as possible.

 Announcement: If you are a youth who has aged out and previously applied for support through our Emergency Funds Program and are still in need, we encourage you to reapply.
 Each application is reviewed on a case-by-case basis.
 On your application, make sure to give a detailed account of your needs and attach all supporting documentation.